Forest ringlet: Taxonomy

 The forest ringlet was first described by Richard William Fereday from a specimen collected in the Paparoa Range by a Mr R. Helms of Greymouth.
 Fereday gave it the specific name helmsi, but would not speculate as to its genus.
 The species was properly named in 1884 by Arthur Gardiner Butler, who coined the genus Dodonidia, from its resemblance to the Asian Dodona butterflies, and corrected the spelling of the species name to D. Helmsii (now D. helmsii).

 Because it was named after Helms, it is properly known as "Helms' butterfly", although this is often misspelled as "Helm's butterfly".
 The name "forest ringlet" is more commonly used.

 Ecology

 The forest ringlet caterpillar is nocturnal and feeds on "cutty grass" (Gahnia) and bush snowgrass (Chionochloa) from spring to early autumn.
 Adults live for three or four weeks and are fast-flying, found in January and February in clearings or near forest edges, mainly in beech (Nothofagus) forest north of about Lewis Pass.

+Predators, parasites and diseases

+The cocoon and larvae of D. helmsii are parasitised by the wasp Meteorus pulchricornis.